hmunfru/fiware-sdc/README.rst

     $ openstack-tcloud.keystone.user: the admin user
     $ openstack-tcloud.keystone.password: the admin password
     $ openstack-tcloud.keystone.tenant: the admin tenant
-    $ sdc_manager_url: the final url, mainly http://sdc-ip:8080/sdc
+    $ sdc_manager_url: the final url, mainly https://sdc-ip:8443/sdc

 Checking status
 ---------------

-In order to check the status of the adapter service, use the following command (no special privileges required):
+In order to check the status of the service, use the following command (no special privileges required):

 ::